scaleroad/scaleroad/README.md

 ### ScaleRoad

-**[ScaleRoad](https://scaleroad.com)** is a platform for researching, tracking and managing investments in a structured and organized way.
-Our mission is to help **make the world a wealthier and more prosperous place.**
+**[ScaleRoad](https://scaleroad.com)** is a platform for tracking and managing your investment research in a structured and organized way. **Our mission** is to help all investors make better decisions from the place of confidence and thus achieve all of their financial and investing goals.